 - To introduce students to the interdisciplinary study of the fastest-growing racial group in the U.S.

 - To provide an understanding of how history has shaped the lives and experiences of Asian Americans

 - To examine the relationships between this group and other minority groups within the U.S.

 - To illuminate the transnational ties and global contexts of Asian Americans

-Click here to view the Asian American course offerings for spring 2015.
+Click here to view the Asian American course offerings for fall 2015.